-A:Cloud seeding in Wyoming is focused on increasing snowfall in mountainous areas as part of a larger strategy for flow augmentation.
+A:Cloud seeding in Wyoming is focused on increasing snow pack in mountainous areas as part of a larger strategy for flow augmentation.
 In Wyoming, cloud seeding coupled with adequate storage is considered a long-term water management tool used to mitigate the effects of drought conditions.

 Cloud seeding (weather modification) technology has developed to the point where it can be an effective and economic tool for water managers.
 Cloud seeding technology was used and evaluated in the pilot project as a long-term water management tool rather than as a tool to mitigate the effects of drought conditions.
 Cloud seeding is most effective under normal or near-normal weather conditions.
 However, the benefits during dry years cannot be ignored.

 Winter cloud seeding to increase snow pack in mountainous areas is designed primarily to increase runoff for water supplies at lower, semi-arid elevations.
 Increases due to cloud seeding can improve soil moisture, stream flows, and reservoir levels.
 These effects may reduce the need for groundwater mining and improve water supplies for municipalities, industry, and irrigation.
 Irrigated crops can be successfully cultivated without mining (pumping) as much groundwater, dry-land farming can be more successful, and increased water supplies within reservoirs will mean that more water is available for hydropower generation, irrigation, and municipal and industrial use.
 Recreational boating and fishing opportunities may also be enhanced.
 Increased stream and river flows may aid recovery of special status species and may improve overall water quality in some locations by diluting previously turbid waters.